Inland Empire: History

 The arrival of rail and the importation of navel and Valencia orange trees in the 1870s touched off explosive growth, with the area quickly becoming a major center for citrus production.
-This agricultural boom continued with the arrival of water from the Colorado River and the rapid growth of Los Angeles in the early twentieth century, with dairy farming becoming another staple industry.
+This agricultural boom continued with the arrival of water from the Colorado River and the rapid growth of Los Angeles in the early 20th century, with dairy farming becoming another staple industry.
 In 1926, Route 66 (now known as Foothill Boulevard and Interstate 215) came through the northern parts of the area, bringing a stream of tourists and migrants to the region.
 Still, the region endured as the key part of the Southern California "citrus belt" until the end of World War II, when a new generation of real-estate developers bulldozed acres of agricultural land to build suburbs.
 The precursor to the San Bernardino Freeway, the Ramona Expressway, was built in 1944, and further development of the freeway system in the area facilitated the expansion of suburbs and human migration throughout the Inland Empire and Southern California.

-The region experienced significant economic and population growth through most of the latter half of the twentieth century.
+The region experienced significant economic and population growth through most of the latter half of the 20th century.
 In the early 1990s, the loss of the region's military bases and reduction of nearby defense industries due to the end of the Cold War led to a local economic downturn.
-The region as a whole had partially recovered from this downturn by the start of the twenty-first century through the development of warehousing, shipping, logistics and retail industries, primarily centered around Ontario.
-However, these industries were heavily affected by the Great Recession.
+The region as a whole had partially recovered from this downturn by the start of the 21st century through the development of warehousing, shipping, logistics and retail industries, primarily centered around Ontario.
+During the 2008 Recession, industry suffered heavily but had begun to recover by 2010.

 Geography

 Physical geography

 Physical boundaries between Los Angeles and the Inland Empire from west to east are the San Jose Hills splitting the San Gabriel Valley from the Pomona Valley, leading to the urban populations centered in the San Bernardino Valley.
 From the south to north, the Santa Ana Mountains physically divide Orange County from Riverside County.
 The Santa Rosa Mountains, as well as the Southern California portion of the Sonoran Desert, physically divide Riverside County from San Diego County.
-Some definitions for the IE include the Chino Valley, Coachella Valley, Cucamonga Valley, Menifee Valley, Murrieta Valley, Perris Valley, San Jacinto Valley, Temecula Valley, and Victor Valley.

-Elevations range from 11499 ft at the top of the San Gorgonio Mountain to -220 ft at the Salton Sea.
+Elevations range from 11499 ft at the top of San Gorgonio Mountain to -220 ft at the Salton Sea.
 The San Bernardino mountains are home to the San Bernardino National Forest and the resort communities of Big Bear Lake, Lake Arrowhead, and Running Springs.
 The Santa Ana River extends from Mt.
 San Gorgonio for nearly 100 mi through San Bernardino, Riverside, and Orange counties before it eventually spills into the Pacific Ocean at Newport Beach and Huntington Beach.
 While temperatures are generally cool to cold in the mountains, it can get hot in the valleys.
 In the desert resort of Palm Springs, near Joshua Tree National Park, summer temperatures can reach well over 110 °F.